gcallah/JohnGray/papers/callahan.md

 ### Heresies

-*Heresies* is a collection of essays that Gray first published in *New Statesman*.
+*Heresies* is a collection of essays that Gray first published in *New Statesman*, between 1999 and 2003.
+The book opens sounding a familiar theme from its immediate predecessors: "Both communism and neoliberalism were messianic movements, using the language of reason and science, but actually driven by faith" (2004, p.
+1).
+The belief in progress, he claims, "has now become harmful...
+Anyone who dares question the idea of progress is at once accused of wishing to return to the Dark Ages.
+Yet it is a fact that the largest mass murders in history were perpetrated by progressive regimes" (2004, p.
+5).

 In an interesting essay on the first two *Matrix* films, Gray notes how they illustrate the power of technology "blank out the environment in which we live" (2004, p.
 51).
-The example is cites is amusing in retrospect: "Plugged into our Walkman, we can forget the squalor by which we are actually surrounded" (2004, p.
+The example he cites is amusing in retrospect: "Plugged into our Walkman, we can forget the squalor by which we are actually surrounded" (2004, p.
 51).
 Even someone as far-seeing as Gray probably could not have imagined how plugged into our smart phones we would be two decades later.

-He concludes that "In a curious, oblique way, these are political films, but the questions they suggest are not hackneyed ones about capitalist, exploitation or media tyranny.
+He concludes: "In a curious, oblique way, these are political films, but the questions they suggest are not hackneyed ones about capitalist, exploitation or media tyranny.
 They are about the affluent majority colluding with the media in sustaining an unreal view of the world" (2004, p.
 55).

 In another essay, Gray, displaying his knack for finding fascinating but obscure examples upon which to meditate, takes up Franz Kafka's short story "A Report to the Academy," in which an ape called Red Peter addresses a learned society.
-Annette, he remarks "Secular thinkers find it extremely difficult to come up with reasons for thinking that the human species has some kind of unique standing in the world" (2004, p.
+Along the way, Gray remarks "Secular thinkers find it extremely difficult to come up with reasons for thinking that the human species has some kind of unique standing in the world" (2004, p.
 76).
 He claims that "humans have had a huge, and almost entirely harmful, impact on other animal species" (2004, p.
 77).
 And clearly he intends that we should change our misguided notion that we are unique among animal species, and should reduce the harm we are causing other species.